TokTok/spec/spec.md

 1. Not accepted: Send handshake packets.

-2. Accepted: A handshake packet has been received from the other peer but no encrypted encrypted packets: continue (or start) sending handshake packets because the peer can't know if the other has received them.
+2. Accepted: A handshake packet has been received from the other peer but no encrypted packets: continue (or start) sending handshake packets because the peer can't know if the other has received them.

 3. Confirmed: A valid encrypted packet has been received from the other peer:
     Connection is fully established: stop sending handshake packets.